 The booming economy and the resource-intensive development strategy that China has pursued over the past decades have led to serious environmental problems.
+You can consider what these problems are and how to deal with them (government, citizens) using visual data, such as tables, so excel homework help will help you understand the essence of the problem.
 The Chinese government acknowledges the need for environmental measures to ensure sustainable development.
 However, many problems remain, one of which is the gap between policy intention and implementation.
 An effective check and balance system is lacking in society, while policy is frequently implemented in a topdown manner with scant regard for regional variation.
 To effect good governance in the environmental field, the strengthening of civil society by allowing more space to green non-governmental organisations (NGOs) is inevitable.

 Modern industrial society cannot do without NGOs as mid-level players between the government and the citizenry.
 Although this point is realized by the Chinese government, the current political climate is not conducive for environmental NGOs.
 The 1998 regulations for the registration of social organisations promulgated by the Ministry of Civil Affairs (MOCA), actually increase the control over NGOs.
 In spite of this, the past five years have witnessed a boom in NGOs – in particular in the environmental field.
 In the Chinese context most of these "NGOs" could rather be called "GONGOs": Government Organized Non-Governmental Organizations.
 It aptly captures the dilemma most of these social groups face.
 To be effective, they either lean on the government, or work in areas that are more limited compared to the activity scope of their foreign pendants, such as Milieudefensie and Natuurmonumenten.
 Most NGOs are institutionally weak.
 They lack human and financial resources, while there is a great need for increased international contacts.